pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 above **vmnic0**, highlight the VM Port Group and click Remove.*

-Assuming there are only two NICs in the ESXi host, rename the VM Port Group from “Virtual Machine Network” to something a bit more meaningful.
+Assuming there are only two NICs in the ESXi host, rename the VM Port Group from "Virtual Machine Network" to something a bit more meaningful.
 Click the **Properties...** link for vmnic0:

 .. image:: /_static/virtualization/esxi_pfs_2_1c.png